Shagshag/prestashop-documentation/GuestCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Guest.php line 158
+* This method is defined in [classes/Guest.php line 158](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Guest.php#158)

 #### Arguments